 Santee Cooper offers efficiency rebates for energy efficient upgrades, low interest loans to help fund upgrades and home energy house calls to customers.
+In 2022, Santee Cooper launched the Smart Rewards DR Program that offers bill credits and enrollment credits to customers that opt-in to the program.
 Santee Cooper does not currently offer a specific rate schedule to encourage customers to conserve energy.
-Santee Cooper should continue to assess and develop additional DSM, DR, and EE programs.
+The ORS recommends that Santee Cooper collect and report performance metrics on current programs while it continues to assess and develop additional DSM, DR, and EE programs.
 These types of programs, if developed and managed properly, may reduce overall electricity demand, peak demand, emissions, pollution, and lower customer bills.
-In turn, robust programs may also avoid the cost(s) of building new generation resources, transmission lines, and other utility infrastructure.
+In turn, robust DSM, DR, and EE programs may also avoid the cost(s) of building new generation resources, transmission lines, and other utility infrastructure.